GIFO14/Streamlabs-Chatbot-Scripts-Help/README.md

 # Streamlabs-Chatbot-Scripts-Help
-Here you are going to find valuable information for programming Streamlabs Chatbot scripts.
+Here you are going to find a lot of information (which is not found [here](https://github.com/StreamlabsSupport/Streamlabs-Chatbot) for programming Streamlabs Chatbot scripts.
 (It's not finished yet)

 ## Pre-built Classes and its members